 It can be difficult to recognize and reconcile feelings of jealousy.
 You may even feel justified in certain jealous reactions.
 Given the fact that jealousy is a vulnerable emotion that can trigger fears of abandonment, it can be tricky to discuss it with your partner, too.

-Feelings of jealousy often come from extended periods of poor or lack of communication and low self-esteem.
+Feelings of jealousy often come from extended periods of a lack of communication and low self-esteem.
 People with poor boundaries might experience jealousy, and witnessing parents with poor boundaries usually reinforces maladaptive ways of coping.
-Because loneliness and other symptoms can manifest in jealousy, those with mental health issues can also be more prone.
+Because loneliness and other symptoms can manifest in jealousy, those with mental health issues can also be more prone to experience it.

 7 Types of Jealousy